-Employees who are aggrieved as a result of administrative or management actions resulting in an injury, injustice, or wrong involving a misinterpretation or misapplication of rules promulgated by the Board or College rules and regulations may grieve such actions.
+Employees who are aggrieved as a result of a violation of policies or other terms and conditions of employment administrative or management actions resulting in an injury, injustice, or wrong involving a misinterpretation or misapplication of rules promulgated by the Board or College rules and regulations may file a grievance grieve such actions.
 Presidents and the Chancellor, as appropriate, shall ensure that every possible effort is made to resolve grievances at the College level.

 The Board has final authority to determine whether or not an issue is grievable, and may elect to hear any issue at its discretion.
 Issues determined to be non-grievable are subject to summary dismissal.
-The following issues, when done in compliance with established law, rule or policy, are examples of non-grievable matters: performance evaluations; employment appointments including promotions to positions; leave of absence decisions; salary allocations; and, position classification.
+The following issues, when done in compliance with established law, rule or policy, are examples of non-grievable matters: performance evaluations; employment appointments, including promotions to positions; leave of absence decisions; salary allocations; and, position classification.
 Employees who have been recommended for dismissal from employment for cause under the provisions of this policy, may not file grievances while the dismissal process is pending.